What is a Customer Journey Map? [Free Download]

 Step 3: Empathy Mapping

-Using the touchpoint timeline, we then ran empathy mapping exercises, meant to help us better understand a customer’s mindset during the interactions defined above.
-The goal of these exercises is to get a well-rounded understanding of how customers feel during specific interactions and cross-reference those with how we hope they will feel.
-A common visual representation of this process is described in Solutions IQ’s post What is an Empathy Map?
-During this process, obvious discrepancies arise.
-These are where your opportunities lie.
+Using the touchpoint timeline, conduct empathy mapping exercises.
+These can help you better understand a customer’s mindset during the interactions defined above.
+The goal of these exercises is to get a well-rounded understanding of how customers actually feel during specific interactions and cross-reference those with how we hope they will feel.

 During this discussion we asked common yet specific questions, like: